Teddir/crud-nextjs-zustand-firebase/README.md

 export default firebaseConfig;
 ```

-Update environment variables in `.env.local` for sensitive credentials.
+Update environment variables in `.env.example` for sensitive credentials.

 ## Testing with Jest